 2012-13: Coreau appeared in all 38 games for Northern Michigan as a junior in what would be his final season of college hockey.
 He was 15-19-4 with 1 shutout and had a 2.70 goals against and .919 save percentage.
 The Wildcats finished 10th out of 11 teams in the final season of the CCHA and were swept by Michigan in a first round series.
 In April 2013 Coreau was signed by the Red Wings as a free agent to a three-year entry-level contract.

 Big, athletic goaltender who occasionally relies on his quickness to bail himself out.
-Has worked on his technique in the 2013 off-season, but still has room to improve.
+Has worked on his technique since joining the Detroit organization, but still has room to improve.